-We loved Lisbon so much we returned again in 2019 and stayed for a month housesitting.
-Porto drew us back as well, for an amazing in 2020 and in 2023 we discovered the lush Island of Madeira.
-Unsurprisingly, Portugal is already in the plans for 2024!
+We loved Lisbon so much, we returned again in 2019 for a month housesitting assignment.
+Porto drew us back in 2020 and 2023.
+We've also discovered the lush Island of Madeira and the relaxing remoteness of the Azores.
+Unsurprisingly, we're already planning to visit Portugal again soon!

 Portugal Facts: